-The report is based on a survey of CFIB agri-business members and provides a comprehensive review of how the CFIA interacts with farmers and the agency’s impact on Canada’s agriculture sector.
+This report provides a comprehensive review of how the Canadian Food Inspection Agency (CFIA) interacts with farmers and the agency’s impact on Canada’s agriculture sector.